Marijuana Testing: An Employers Guide

 The Illinois Cannabis Act provides further employer rights, allowing them to prohibit on-the-job intoxication, conduct reasonable drug testing, and discipline policy violators.

-Employers must have a good-faith belief in employee impairment, showing specific, articulable symptoms that are effecting their performance, and those disciplined for marijuana-related impairment deserve a chance to contest the determination.
+Employers must have a good-faith belief in employee impairment, showing specific, articulable symptoms that are affecting their performance, and those disciplined for marijuana-related impairment deserve a chance to contest the determination.

 Montana:

 Montana offers nondiscrimination protection related to recreational marijuana.
 Employers cannot take adverse action against employees for off-duty use unless it impacts job performance or co-workers' safety.
-Exceptions apply to specific cases, such as professional service contracts or nonprofit employers whose primary purpose discourages public marijuana use.
+Exceptions apply to specific cases, such as professional service contracts or nonprofit employers whose primary purpose is to discourage public marijuana use.

 Nevada: